Uncontracted (grade 1) braille translates each individual print letter, number or punctuation mark into a braille sign.

-Many learners start by studying the basic dot combinations for the letters of the alphabet; the main punctuation symbols and the numbering system.
-They don't learn the word forms, short forms or contractions that make up contracted braille, because they may only be using braille for labelling or accessing small portions of text.
+Many learners start by studying the basic dot combinations for the letters of the alphabet, the main punctuation signs and the numbering system.

-Many blind and partially sighted people who learn uncontracted braille later learn contracted braille.
+Many blind and partially sighted people will then go on to learn contracted braille, especially if they want to read and write longer documents.
 Uncontracted braille and contracted braille is produced in most countries.
 Over recent years there has been increased production of uncontracted braille in several European countries.
 This is to increase readership and encourage more blind and partially sighted people to learn it.

 Read more about learning braille.